 This course will assist educators in becoming skilled clinical supervisors.
-It provides the background and theories needed to understand supervision and its relationship to curriculum and instruction.
-Field assignments will provide opportunities to practice and receive feedback on conferences and observation techniques.
-Prerequisite/s: None
+It provides the background and theories needed to understand

 EDU 729 Evaluation and Assessment Practices (3 Cr)

 The purpose of EDU 729 is to introduce elements of measurement and assessment essential to good teaching.
 The assessment of learning plays an important role in the instructional process and its effectiveness depends largely on the ability to construct and select tests and assessments that provide valid measures of learning outcomes.
 Areas addressed include educational testing and assessment, the role of measurement and assessment in teaching, instructional goals and objectives, validity and reliability, classroom tests and assessments, standardized tests, and interpreting test scores and norms.
 Prerequisite/s: None